-Some people have success finding someone good by asking their doctors if they can recommend a local disability lawyer.
+Some people have success finding someone good reps by asking their doctors if they can recommend a local disability lawyer.
 If a lawyer has taken the time to develop connections with local doctors this is sometimes a good sign.

 You can ask for recommendations from other people on disability or you can inquire at local support groups.

 I used to think asking for recommendations was a good way to find a lawyer, but I’ve changed my mind.
-It is a good way to tell whether the lawyer and office staff will be nice to you, answer your questions and return your phone calls.
-These things will help you feel supported, but they often have nothing do with how good a job the lawyer is actually doing on your case.
+It is a good way to tell whether the lawyer and office staff will be nice to you, answer your questions, and return your phone calls.
+These things will help you feel better, but they often have nothing do with how good a job the lawyer is actually doing on your case.

 Sometimes you can discover things about lawyers by Google searching their name and seeing what other clients have written.
 I don’t pay too much attention to good reviews, since they may be fake (you can hire people to post good reviews around the internet!), but the negative reviews can be revealing.
 For large companies, glass door may include some reviews from people who work there.

 If a lawyer is a good salesperson and eager to sign everyone up, this might make me a little wary.
-Personally, I would prefer a lawyer who is more discerning and takes the time to carefully screen my case or review some of my medical records before deciding to accept me as a client.
+Personally, I would prefer a lawyer who is more discerning and takes the time to carefully screen my case or review some of my medical records before agreeing to accept me as a client.

 Many websites advertising lawyers are actually lawyer referral services.
 They will refer you to a lawyer in your area and collect a fee for recruiting you.
-They will may not screen the lawyers or know anything about them.
+They may not screen the lawyers or know anything about them.
 They may just send you to whoever pays the fee.